 Welcome Thirty-One Gifts!

-Welcome to Columbus, Thirty-One Gifts attendees!
-We're so glad you chose to come!
-Whether you're a first-time visitor or have already been here a few times, we want to help you make this visit one to remember!
-We hope you notice all of the pink details around the city - we truly value you and wanted to roll out the pink carpet for you.
+Welcome to Columbus, Thirty-One Consultants!
+We're so glad you chose to attend your Conference in our city and whether you're a first-time visitor or have already been here a few times, we want to help you make this visit one to remember!
+We hope you notice all of the pink details around the city - we truly value you and wanted to roll out the pink carpet just for you.

 Must See Spots

-To help you explore Thirty-One Gift's hometown, we've put together a list of great places to visit around the convention.
-Here are five stops:
+To help you explore Thirty-One Gifts' hometown, we've put together a list of great places to visit around the convention.
+Here are some must see spots:

 Connect with US

 If there's anything we can help you with before, during or after your visit, you can always reach out to us on Twitter @ExpCols or Instagram @experiencecolumbus.
-And if you want to share the highlight of your trip, use #expcols and #lifeincbus!
+And if you want to share the highlight of your trip, use #expcols!